 This topic provides conceptual information about the

-igMap™ control including its main features, minimum requirements, and user functionality.
+igQRCodeBarcode™ control including its main features and minimum requirements.

-The following table lists the topics, and concepts required as a prerequisite to understanding this topic.
+The following concept is required as a prerequisite to understanding this topic:

 This topic contains the following sections: